Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 - **You** are allowed to use only pure Python - no C!

-  You can use any standard library that you wish including non-standard libraries but those are not advised.
+  You can use any standard library that you wish including non-standard libraries.

 - Code standards (PEP, organization, OOP etc) are **NOT counted** - only execution time is counted.